 Animal products such as grass-fed beef and pasture-raised chicken are important to clean eating because they are produced in a healthier manner, which may mean less bacterial contamination.
 But perhaps more importantly, animals that eat grass as opposed to grain contain a higher percentage of omega-3 fatty acids.
 Omega-3 fatty acids are important to the permeability of cell membranes, which is important to our ability to get nutrients into our cells to do their work, and to eliminate waste products, some of which of course are detoxified toxins.

 More Clean Eating Considerations

 In addition to the foods we eat, there are other sources of toxins we should be aware of and try to minimize.
 For example, look at what we cook and store our food in.
-Aim for BPA-free plastic, and store food in glass whenever possible.
+Aim for BPA-free plastic, even trying to keep all plastic from coming into contact with your food by storing it in glass whenever possible.
 Choose stainless steel cookware, rather than non-stick, whenever possible.

 There’s Still Room for Ice Cream

 All that said, eating clean doesn’t mean giving up foods we love.
 If anything, it’s a celebration of good food in its purest form.
 There is plenty of pleasure to be had in taking a trip to a farm stand and selecting your very own bunch of fresh spinach picked that morning.
 Then lightly sautéeing it in garlic and extra virgin olive oil, sprinkled with freshly-ground sea salt and black pepper.
 Many people find that fresh produce grown locally has much more flavor than conventional grocery store produce shipped from halfway around the world.